dev-drprasad/hsk00/README.md

 ## hsk00

-Add/Replace games to your "Data Frog Y2 (568 in 1)" console
+Add/Replace games to your "Data Frog Y2 (568 in 1)" console.
+This is CLI tool.
+Download it from releases page

 🚧 **This is not ready yet** 🚧